-An Interview With Susan Who Recovered On Her Own After 40 Years With Multiple Addictions to Drinking, Drugs and Binge Eating.
+An Interview With Susan Who Recovered On Her Own After 40 Years With Multiple Addictions to Drinking, Drugs and Bulimia.

 Click the arrow below to listen to an audio interview and hear Susan’s bulimia recovery story.

 In this interview with Susan who was generous in sharing her bulimia recovery story with us you’ll hear how she found her way to lasting recovery.
 After trying many traditional methods of therapy she found some alternative methods that she applied to her compulsive need to overeat and after a lot of inner work she changed her patterns and is now living happy and healthy ever after.